nhsuk/nhsuk-service-manual/README.md

 Prior to running Gitpod you must install the <a href="https://github.com/apps/gitpod-io/installations/new">Gitpod application</a> on your Github account.

-To access our online development environmnet click on the button below.

-Using your own Github credentials you can change, commit and push to branches via our Gitpod container.
+Using your own Github credentials you can change, commit and push to branches via our Gitpod container via the button below.

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/nhsuk/nhsuk-service-manual)